melezhik/outthentic-dsl/README.md

 # Text blocks

-Sometimes it is very helpful to match against a \`sequence of lines' like here.
+Sometimes you need to match a text against a _sequence of lines_ like in code below.

 DSL code: